Mahopanda/code-duck/README.md

 ## Installation

-Before the package is officially available on PyPI, you can build and install it directly from the source code.
+Before the package is available on PyPI, you can build and install it directly from the source code.

 ### Build from Source
 1. Clone the repository: